nirajku103/aws-practice-questions/IAM/README.md

 IAM roles provide temporary credentials, improving security by avoiding hard-coded credentials.

-Real-Time Use Case: Assigning an IAM role to an EC2 instance to allow it to upload logs to an S3 bucket without using access keys.
+eg: Assigning an IAM role to an EC2 instance to allow it to upload logs to an S3 bucket without using access keys.

 Q6.
 How to Create Policies Using AWS CLI?

 Command:
-aws iam create-policy \
+``aws iam create-policy \
     --policy-name ExamplePolicy \
-    --policy-document file://policy.json
+    --policy-document file://policy.json``

 sample-policy.json